Reckless Driving Accident Attorney

 Not only is the overall weight of a commercial truck important but also how the weight is distributed.
 It is important for the safe operation of a vehicle that the weight be distributed so as not to cause the vehicle to tilt or to pull one way or another.
 The driver’s focus should be on the road and other vehicles, not constantly correcting the changing position of his or her own vehicle due to a lopsided load.

 Securing the load is also important.
 Pre-trip inspections are used to ensure that tow bar / saddle mount connections are properly secured to the towed and towing vehicle.
 A loose rig could potentially become disconnected from its truck and cause a serious commercial trucking accident.
 As in irresponsible driving, the owner of the truck is liable if the vehicle is loaded in such a way as to increase the probability of an accident.

 What Are the Most Common Injuries in These Cases?

 Due to their size and weight, commercial truck accidents often cause severe injuries.
 During the latest reporting year in the US, the Federal Motor Carrier Safety Administration (FMCSA) says that around 148,000 people were injured, and 4,761 were killed due to large truck crashes.
-Injuries from these incidents vary, but it is not uncommon for our San Antonio reckless driving accident lawyers to help clients suffering from the following:
+Injuries from these incidents vary, but it is not uncommon for our personal injury lawyers to help clients suffering from the following: